How much do Slade and The Pogues make at Christmas?

 It's not officially Christmas until Noddy Holder bellows out the famous opening line to Merry Xmas Everybody.

-And, while he's probably sick to death of hearing Slade's iconic festive hit, there is absolutely nothing boring about the thousands of pounds he earns in royalties every single year.
+And, while he's probably over ever hearing Slade's iconic festive hit again, there is absolutely nothing boring about the thousands of pounds he earns in royalties every single year.

 The Biggest Earning Christmas Songs